 Update to Regulations: Amendments to 201 KAR 46:020 and 201 KAR 46:070 were filed with the Legislative Research Commission (LRC) on May 13, 2016.
-Information pertaining to the public hearing and public comment period may be found here: Administrative Regulations.
+Information pertaining to the amendments can be viewed here: Administrative Regulations.

 There is an updated newsletter available including content on Continuing Education Biennium dates: May Newsletter